 Grouping emails to conversation thread

 Grouping is essential.
 How often you saw a lively email exchange to a certain topic where people misused the medium email for conversation?
 And how often you noticed that you already saw the contents of an email message already as quote somewhere else?
 See.
 Something that Newsreader could do already twenty-five years ago, Outlook is capable of since some years ago, too: Grouping to conversation thread.
 When receiving an email message to a certain topic, every other mail of the same thread gets grouped to that and cam be expanded.
 This way you only see the latest message to that thread, while having easy access to older ones and may delete.
-You configure this view by clicking on View and View Settings.
-There you choose for Grouping the setting Conversation (ascending).
+You configure this view by clicking on View and then choose Show as Conversations, allowing also more Conversation Settings.
 Now you have the behavior that makes the masses of emails in Outlook easier to master.
 Because not dozens of email messages on the exact same conversation thread jam your inbox.

 Clean up and ignore conversations in Outlook